 COVID-19 has forced everyone to reevaluate and increase their sanitation and care precautions.

 Even though a vaccine is now available, we still need to maintain the health of ourselves and others.
-Hopefully 2021 will bring us a new normal, but we need to remain diligent.

 Most providers now offer tele-health options to avoid a trip into their office or the hospital.
 Unless it is an emergency, getting healthcare guidance over the phone will eliminate the risk of your loved one picking up germs.
 You can also avoid extra trips to the pharmacy by having your loved one’s prescriptions shipped to your house or asking their provider if a script can be written for a longer length of time.

 The simplest step to fight off the coronavirus is being diligent with hand-washing.

 Visual reminders throughout the home can be helpful if your loved one forgets to wash their hands.
 Next to their sinks have a sign reminding them to lather their hands by rubbing soap on the backs of their hands, between fingers, and under nails for at least 20 seconds.
 Additionally, placing hand sanitizer throughout the home as a visual reminder for everybody to sanitize their hands throughout the day

 If your loved one has a professional caregiver, ask what safety protocols they’ve implemented during the pandemic.
 Knowing their plan will help you assess if they safe to be in contact with your loved one.